 Importance of Aerobic Activity for Hypertension

-For most people, when they become more physically active, they lower their blood pressure an average of ten mm Hg, or millimeters of mercury.
-To many, this amount may mean the difference between needing to take a blood pressure medication or not.
+When people become more physically active, they can lower their blood pressure on average of four to nine mm Hg (millimeters of mercury).
+For many, this amount may mean the difference between needing to take a blood pressure medication or not.
 The type of exercise that is needed to reduce hypertension is aerobic exercise.

-What is aerobic activity?
 Aerobic exercise is any physical activity that increases both your heart and breathing rates.
-Cardio exercise is also aerobic activity.
-The activity should require effort on your part and should be done 3-5 times a week for a minimum of 30 minutes.
-An activity or exercise that is aerobic allows your body to supply and replenish the oxygen used by the muscles during the activity.
+Cardiovascular conditioning is another benefit of aerobic exercise.
+The physical activity of your choosing should be done for 30 minutes at a minimum of five times a week.
+An activity or exercise that is aerobic also allows your body to supply and replenish the oxygen used by the muscles during the activity.